w5xd/NyeVikingPowerMonitor/README.md

 </p>
 <h2>SWR and RF Power</h2>
 The DC voltages from the OEM coupler are input on a 4 pin jack.
 The pins are ground, foward signal, reflected signal, and battery charge.
-The retrofit PCB has no connection on the battery charge voltage on that fourth pin, but is built with a 4 pin connector that mates compatibly with OEM part.
+The retrofit PCB does not have a battery recharge circuit.
+Therefore there is no connection on the battery charge voltage on that fourth pin, but is built with a 4 pin connector that mates compatibly with OEM part.
  The forward and reflected signal voltages are processed into SWR and RF power readings that are presented on analog meters.
 The overall signal processing is